arzh/SREL/README.md

-TODO: Rewrite this doc

-SRXL
+SREL
 ====

-Structured Regular eXpression Language
+Structured Regular Expression Language

 Idea:
   Create an SQL like query that creates a regex